robertzhao2002/Turn-based-Fighting-Game/README.md

 - [Move JSON](/moves_data)
 - [Creature JSON](/creatures_data)

+## Documentation ##

+To find out more about the programming implementation of the game and how the rules are interpreted as code, run `make doc`.
+Then open the `index.html` page under the build folder to see a well-formatted documentation of the program.

 ## Installation and Playing the Game ##

 To install this game, you need to have OCaml installed on a Linux Computer.
 To run the game, run the command `make play` to play the game.